pip-services/pip-services-docs/content/en/golang/couchbase/_index.md

 no_list: true
 weight: 500
 description: >
-    Couchbase components for Pip.Services in Golang

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
-It provides a set of components used to implement Couchbase persistence.
+   This module provides a set of components used to implement Couchbase persistence.
 ---

 ### Packages